Truck spills 150,000 tomatoes causing California crash

 During tomato season, lorry drivers use the major motorway to transport the fruit across the state.

-The initial collision caused the tomato truck to swerve into the central divide of the motorway, spilling fist-sized tomatoes across a 200ft section of the motorway, according to reports.
+An initial collision caused the tomato truck to swerve into the central divide of the motorway, spilling fist-sized tomatoes across a 200ft section of the motorway, according to reports.

 This left a sea of red sauce about "two feet deep", said Highway Patrol Officer Jason Tyhurst.